jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

                 final double SALES_TAX = 1.15;

-* We can change constant's values however we want while writing the code
+* Remember, it is possible to change a constant's value before runtime
-* The point is that they will **not** change once set
+* The point is that they will not change at runtime

 Arrays